-benchmarks are indexes to

-measure whether

-that they promote.

-characteristics

-the financial product attains the
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-How does the designated index differ from a relevant broad market index?

-Where can the methodology used for the calculation of the designated index be found?
+- How does the designated index differ from a relevant broad market index?
+Not applicable. - Where can the methodology used for the calculation of the designated index be found?